Do You Have The Skills To Deliver Digital Transformation?

 ‘Digital’ is an area you may think you have under control.

 After all, Google has been around for almost 20 years now and you believe your search team are on top of all the latest algorithm changes.
 Social media is a newer ‘kid on the block’ but you’ve got strong and stable followings on Facebook, Twitter and the like and you’re achieving respectable levels of engagement.
 Even mobile no longer has the power to strike fear into your heart – you’ve done the hard yards and your site is now fully responsive.

 This year might involve a ‘tweak’ here, a slight adjustment there but, all in all, you’re happy with your digital marketing plans.

 But you shouldn’t be.
-Not according to Microsoft’s former Head of Digital Marketing Strategy and Emarketeers Digital Skills for Leaders course designer, Allister Frost:
+Not according to Microsoft’s former Head of Digital Marketing Strategy, Allister Frost:

 “Many businesses work by the mantra: ‘If it ain’t broke, don’t fix it.’
 But Bill Gates had a saying that I think is more apt for the rapidly changing world in which we live: ‘Today, if it works, it’s obsolete.’
 What he meant by that is that everything you do as a business right now can – using technology – be done better.
 And if your business doesn’t realise that, one of your competitors will.”

 One of the problems is that businesses tend to be reactive rather than strategic in their approach to digital technology.
 As Frost explains: